Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Eighteen years ago, Wyoming started a modified preference point system for nonresidents.
+Nineteen years ago, Wyoming started a modified preference point system for nonresidents.
 This system is great if you got into it early.
-Unfortunately, like Wyoming’s sheep and moose point creep, its elk point creep isn’t much better.
-In 2023, less than 75 elk permits were awarded in the preference draw to maximum point holders.
-With over 750 non-residents still sitting on max points going into the 2024 draw, you’re in for a long wait to catch a max point unit if you’re even one point under max.
+Unfortunately, like Wyoming's sheep and moose point creep, its elk point creep isn’t much better.
+In 2024, just over 100 max point holders burned their points and drew out.
+With over 642 non-residents still sitting on max points going into the 2025 draw, you’re in for a long wait to catch a max point unit if you’re even one point under max.
 If you don’t have max points and you only want to hunt the best areas, make sure you are applying in an area that has random licenses.

 For the self-guided hunter, Wyoming has tons of public land.
-Unfortunately, non-residents are not allowed to hunt in the wilderness without a guide or a Wyoming resident who is willing to accompany them.
-If you have a resident who is willing to hunt with you and you have access to horses, the possibilities are endless.
+However, a large portion of that public land is designated wilderness where a nonresident is not allowed to hunt without an outfitter or Wyoming resident with a resident guide license.
+Many of these units are producing some of the better bulls in the state.
+If you have a resident who is willing to hunt with you and has access to horses, the possibilities are endless.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!